lucas-amberg/ai-conversation/README.md

 ![Initial Prompt](./logs/preview-images/Initial-prompt.png)

 In the initial prompt, **Agent 2 will ALWAYS say something to Agent 1**, it is hard-coded as such.
 I will likely implement an option for this to be switched in the future, but currently this is how it is.
 For the record, when in celebrity mode, agent 2 is the second name you enter, and agent 1 is the first, so if you want someone in a conversation to have the first words: put their name in second.

-You can also probably do something with asterisks like *falls* or *bumps into you* or something but I haven't tried that, but since you can set the names to a type of animal and it will act like that animal rather than a person with the "Dog" I figure the AI is smart enough to deal with these types of creative situations.
+You can also probably input something with asterisks like *falls*, *bumps into you*, etc but I haven't tried that.
+Since you can set the names to a type of animal and it will act like that animal rather than a person with the name "Dog" I figure the AI is smart enough to deal with many types of creative situations.
+Feel free to experiment as much as you like.

 ### 9. **Playing The Waiting Game**